Style & Taste

 Dark ales can be remarkably complex.
 Much of the flavour of these beers (which include brown and mild ales) derives from the malt used, which means you can expect nutty, caramel and sometimes roasted flavours.
 Hops take a back seat, except when we’re talking about American versions which tend to have an assertive bitterness.

-Brown Ale is an interesting style in that so much of British beer is, well, brown.
-So what sets Brown Ale apart?
-It’s not clear-cut, but in this country at least, Brown Ales are more likely to be served from a bottle than on draught – as with Newcastle Brown Ale, the most famous example.
+Brown ale is an interesting style in that so much of British beer is, well, brown.
+So what sets brown ale apart?
+It’s not clear-cut, but in this country at least, brown ales are more likely to be served from a bottle than on draught – as it is with Newcastle Brown Ale, the most famous example.

-And then there’s Mild, a beer sometimes associated with Brown Ale, although it has an entirely separate history.
-The meaning of Mild has changed over the years, but it’s now generally a dark, low-ABV Ale, often with roasted and chocolate character.
+And then there’s mild, a beer sometimes associated with brown ale, although it has an entirely separate history.
+The meaning of mild has changed over the years, but it’s now generally a dark, low-ABV ale, often with roasted and chocolate characters.
 Until the 1960s it was Britain’s preferred beer, but it now exists only in a few strongholds, such as parts of the West Midlands.

-It’s a beer that can work wonderfully with barbecued or roast meats, depending on the caramel and roast character of the beer itself.
+It’s a beer that can wonderfully complement barbecued or roast meats, depending on the caramel and roast character of the beer itself.
 Mushrooms are a natural partner.
-Used in a red meat stew it's also delicious.
+Used in a red meat stew, it can be delicious.

-Brown Ale and Mild have a down to earth reputation in the UK, so serving it in a pint glass seems natural.
-Traditionally, bottled Newcastle Brown was poured into a half pint.
+Brown ale and mild have a down-to-earth reputation in the UK, so serving it in a pint glass seems natural.
+Traditionally, bottled Newcastle Brown Ale was poured into a half pint.
 Like most beers, however, it will benefit from a more elegant vessel, like a stemmed tulip glass.